 Master's Degree graduates in general must be able to reflect critically on theory and its application.
 They must be able to deal with complex issues both systematically and creatively, design and critically appraise research, make sound judgements using data and information at their disposal and communicate their conclusions clearly to specialist and non-specialist audiences, demonstrate self-direction and originality in tackling and solving problems, act autonomously in planning and implementing tasks with a theoretical underpinning and continue to advance their knowledge, understanding and skills.

 The successful applicant will receive an award of R50 000 disbursed over two years.

 - Completed application form with a passport-size photograph attached;

-- 1 Typed copy of curriculum-vitae (maximum of 2 pages).
+- Typed copy of curriculum-vitae (max of 2 pages);

-- 1 Reference from the supervisor of the applicant.
+- References from supervisor of the applicant.
 The referee's title and academic status should be clearly indicated in this (with official rubber-stamp).
-These should be confidential (in sealed envelopes) and should be recent-dated or may be emailed by the supervisor.
+These should be confidential (in sealed envelopes) and should be recent-dated

 P O Box 74789

 Contact: 012- 481 2097